Goodyear Dunlop Tyres UK Limited Gender Pay Gap Narrative

 For the pay gaps, a positive percentage indicates the extent to which women earn, on average, less per hour than men and a negative percentage indicates how much women earn more per hour than men.

-In relation to bonus payments, 95.9% of women earned a bonus compared with only 51.8% of men.
-However, with regards to the size of those bonus payments, men are being paid more than women.
-With men being paid a mean bonus payment of 71.9% more than women and a median bonus payment of 55.1%.
-We have determined that the main reason for the difference is that the roles that pay the larger bonuses are held by more men in the Upper Middle and Upper pay quartiles.
+In relation to bonus payments, 80.3% of women earned a bonus compared with 79.2% of men.
+With regards to the size of those bonus payments, men are being paid more than women.
+However, compared to the 2018 gender pay report, the difference in the mean and the median has been significantly reduced.
+Men are being paid a mean bonus payment of 51.5% more than women and a median bonus payment of 46.3%.
+In the 2018 report this difference was much higher at 71.9% mean and 55.1% median payment.
+We have determined that the main reason for the difference continues to be that the roles that pay the larger bonuses are held by more men than women in the Upper Middle and Upper pay quartiles.

 We do not believe that there is a gender bias in our approach to bonus pay, especially when considering that a greater proportion of women receive a bonus than men.
-But we recognise that the mean and median gender bonus gap will only close as a result of an increased number of women holding roles in the Upper Middle and Upper pay quartile bands.
+But we recognise that the mean and median gender bonus gap will only close because of an increased number of women holding roles in the Upper Middle and Upper pay quartile bands.
+As the numbers show, we have already made an improvement to close this gap.

 We remain committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 We have a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 As such, we: